Last Updated on Tuesday, 21 February 2012 14:15

 More than one food intolerance?
 How to differentiate?

 Yes, there are lots of symptoms of gluten intolerance!
 The trouble is however - many of these symptoms are also common to Dairy intolerance, Fructose intolerance and Yeast sensitivity.
 So how do you differentiate between them?
-And what if you have more than one food intolerance?
+And what if you have more than one food intolerance? . . . the Journal Method.

 I think I might have food intolerance: What should I do?

-Beginning with our free e-course, we can help you establish if you are suffering from gluten or wheat intolerance or if your symptoms indicate an intolerance to dairy, fructose or yeast.
+Beginning with our free e-book, we can help you establish if you are suffering from gluten or wheat intolerance or if your symptoms indicate an intolerance to dairy, fructose or yeast.
 You may even be suffering from more than one food intolerance.

-Doing nothing can be a risk.
+The research indicates doing nothing can be a risk.
 Undiagnosed food intolerance can cause serious long-term health problems like osteoporosis, anaemia and many others.
+Sign up for the Free e-book 'How to Tell If You Have Food Intolerance'

 References